Secondary & All-Grade Education Major

-UIndy is within a 15-minute drive of more diverse school settings than anywhere else in the state, including public, private, charter, multiage, Montessori, Reggio Emilia and International Baccalaureate schools.
+UIndy is within a 15-minute drive of one of the most diverse school settings in the state, including public, private, charter, multiage, Montessori, Reggio Emilia and International Baccalaureate schools.

 “The practica and student teaching were the most valuable of my education courses because I actually got to go into schools and teach classes.
 My courses prepared me brilliantly for the curriculum.
 I have no gaps in knowledge due to the excellent curriculum at UIndy.”

 To be eligible for a middle/high school teaching license, you must take at least 36 credit hours in your chosen subject area, meaning you'll have a full liberal arts content major, in addition to your education courses.
 You can complete the program in four years.
 To make sure you stay on track, you'll have two academic advisers—one in the Teacher Education department and one in your subject area department.
 UIndy offers the following secondary teaching majors:

 To be eligible for an all-grade teaching license, you must take at least 56 credit hours in your chosen subject area.
 To make sure you stay on track, you'll have two academic advisers all four years—one in the Teacher Education department and one in your subject area department.
 UIndy offers the following all-grade teaching majors:

 - Small classes where you'll work closely with faculty in both Teacher Education and your content area to gain the knowledge and skills to be effective and engaging teachers